 Retirees/Spouses Age 65 or Older

-Retirees and their spouses who are age 65 or older have one plan option in retirement, the United Healthcare Medicare Advantage Program.
+Retirees and their spouses who are age 65 or older have one plan option in retirement, the Aetna Medicare Advantage Program.
 To qualify for this plan, the person must be enrolled in both Medicare Part A and Medicare Part B on the first of the month following their retirement date.
 Please note retirees and spouses age 65 or older must enroll for Medicare Part A and B with Social Security and must provide proof of enrollment to the State.
-The State will then handle the enrollment in the United Healthcare Medicare Advantage Program and Medicare Part D.
+The State will then handle the enrollment in the Aetna Medicare Advantage Program and Medicare Part D.

-The United Healthcare Medicare Advantage Program is a full replacement to Medicare and was designed to closely resemble the out-of-pocket costs of the active employee coverage.
+The Aetna Medicare Advantage Program is a full replacement to Medicare and was designed to closely resemble the out-of-pocket costs of the active employee coverage.
 There is no premium required for this plan.

 |File Individual Tax Return